 Q. Where does my data reside?

-A. On RAMCO’s servers at our Tier 4 datacenter managed by Streamline xRM, one of the premier hosting providers on the west coast.
+A. On RAMCO’s servers at our Tier 4 datacenter managed by Equinex, one of the premier hosting providers on the east coast.
 Our hosting is fully redundant with backup servers, power, Internet connectivity, fire-suppression, CCT video monitoring, 24-hour security, biometric access and more.

 Q. How secure is the system?